Bug report #17185

 so this would be won't fix because impossible to fix?
 If yes I would add a ticket to remember me to document this behavior.

-#21 Updated by Jürgen Fischer about 7 years ago
+#21 Updated by Jürgen Fischer over 7 years ago

 Giovanni Manghi wrote: